 \end{enumerate}

-The rest of the paper is organized as follows: In Section 2 we have discussed the background of heavy hexagon code structure and ML based decoders.
-In Section 3 we present the design methodology of the ML based decoder for heavy hexagonal code.
-In Section 4 we first present the notion of gauge operators \cite{chamberland2020topological}, then introduce their equivalence relation and describe our methods for error class minimization using this gauge equivalence.
+The rest of this article is organized as follows: Section 2 has the background of heavy hexagonal code structure and ML based decoders.
+In Section 3, we describe the design methodology of the ML based decoder for heavy hexagonal code.
+Section 4 first presents the notion of gauge operators \cite{chamberland2020topological}, and introduce their equivalence relations.
+Using this relation termed as gauge equivalence, we describe our methods for determining the error classes.
 In Section 5, we discuss the simulation results and conclude in Section 6.